EGR304-2025-F-211/EGR304-2025-F-211.github.io/docs/04-Product-Requirements.md

 * 1.1.2 - The device must be able to read user input and effectively execute tasks.
 * 1.1.3 - Must be able to communicate with an app or program to log data
 * 1.1.4 - Must have dimensions less than 6x6x6"
+* 1.1.5 - Must have a lifetime of over a month

 ## Open Questions